-The human brain is designed to produce and regulate responses to the body’s sensory experiences — those things we touch, see, smell, taste and hear.
+The human brain is designed to regulate how we react to sensory inputs — everything we hear, see, smell, taste and touch.
 This link between the brain and our behavior is called “sensory integration.”
-For most people, this is a normal and typically overlooked part of their daily experience.
-But for an individual with a developmental disorder, including autism, the way the brain processes these experiences can be a major source of distress and discomfort.
+For most people, this is an unconscious part of the daily experience.
+But for an individual with a developmental disorder, such as autism or a sensory processing disorder, the way the brain processes these experiences can be a source of distress and discomfort.

-In some cases, the brain may over-react to these sensory stimuli.
+In some cases, the brain may overreact to sensory stimuli.
 Other times, it may not react enough.
-A person’s sensory experiences go beyond the basic five senses and can negatively stimulate some deeper sensory responses, known as the tactile, vestibular and proprioceptive sensory systems.
+A person’s sensory experiences go beyond the basic five senses and can negatively affect deeper sensory responses, known as the tactile, vestibular and proprioceptive sensory systems.

-An inability to regulate certain sensory stimuli from any or all of these systems is called “sensory processing disorder.”
-In many cases, it can cause a variety of negative behaviors, such as acting out, fighting, meltdowns, spinning, rocking or hand-flapping, as well as problems with information processing and development.
+The inability to regulate certain sensory stimuli from any or all of these systems is called “sensory processing disorder.”
+In many cases, it can cause a variety of behaviors, such as fighting, meltdowns, spinning, rocking or hand-flapping, as well as problems with information processing and cognitive and physical development.

 So what is a parent or caregiver to do?

 One increasingly popular method of treating and overcoming sensory problems is the use of a sensory room.
-These “safe” spaces are designed to provide a place for individuals with sensory issues to decompress and confront a variety of sensory issues in a way that will ultimately help them learn to cope with seemingly normal experiences.
+These “safe” spaces are designed to provide room for individuals with a sensory processing disorder to decompress and confront a variety of sensory issues in a way that will help them to cope with sensory experiences.

 What Is a Sensory Room?

-A sensory room is a space designed to help an individual with sensory issues learn to regulate their brain’s negative reactions to external stimuli by developing coping skills for these experiences.
-In some cases, it may be a whole room, or it can simply be a space set aside in a corner of a larger room.
-The contents and design of a sensory room or space can — and should be tailored to each individual’s needs because each person with extreme sensory issues will be dealing with different stimuli and have different requirements when it comes to learning to cope with the world around them.
+A sensory room is a space of any size, designed to help an individual with sensory processing disorder develop coping skills and regulate their brain’s response to stimuli.
+In some cases, a sensory space can be a whole room, or it can simply be a space set aside in a corner of a larger room.
+The contents and design of a sensory room or space can and should be tailored to the needs of the individuals using it, because each person with a sensory processing disorder will have different sensory needs.

-Also known as a “multi-sensory room,” these safe spaces have been in use since the 1970s, but now that one in 59 children are diagnosed with an autism spectrum disorder, the need for them is greater than ever.
-The concepts behind a sensory room have been used by occupational therapists (OTs) for years, but the benefits of a sensory room are so great that more and more people are creating them in their homes or schools as well.
+Also known as a “multi-sensory room,” these safe spaces have been in use since the 1970s, but now that one in 44 children is diagnosed with Autism Spectrum Disorder (ASD), which typically affects sensory integration, the need for them is greater than ever.
+The concepts behind sensory rooms have been recognized by occupational therapists (OTs) for years, but nowadays more and more parents, therapists and educators are installing them in their homes, clinics, hospitals and schools.

-While many people are familiar with the use of sensory rooms for those on the autism spectrum, they can also be utilized for individuals with ADHD, cerebral palsy and Down syndrome, as well as for individuals with a variety of developmental challenges in the area of communication, movement and balance, and social skills.
+While many people are familiar with the use of sensory rooms for those on the autism spectrum, they can also be utilized for individuals with cerebral palsy and Down syndrome as well as people facing challenges with communication, movement, balance and social skills.

 Why Create a Sensory Room or Space?

-Individuals with all of the conditions listed above often struggle to cope with the world around them.
+Individuals with sensory processing disorders often struggle to cope with the world around them.
 Loud noises, bright lights, rough patterns or foods with unwelcome textures are just some of the things that can cause distress.
-Because their condition can magnify seemingly small sensory encounters, they are prone to meltdowns, tantrums or negative attempts at self-soothing.
+Because their conditions can magnify even minor sensory encounters, these children and adults may be prone to meltdowns, tantrums or sometimes harmful attempts at self-soothing.

 1. Calming Effects

-Negative reactions to sensory experiences can cause distress for both children and adults.
-When they get agitated, spending time in a dim, calming room where they can be alone and take charge of their emotions is a huge benefit.
-A sensory room may contain a white noise machine, an aromatherapy diffuser or a variety of other soothing items designed to help them regain control of their emotions.
+Negative reactions to sensory experiences are distressing for both children and adults.
+When they get agitated, spending time in a dim, calming room where they can be alone and take charge of their emotions is beneficial.
+Sensory room elements for people with autism or other sensory processing difficulties who need a calming environment include a white noise machine, an aromatherapy diffuser or a variety of other soothing items designed to help them regain control of their emotions.

-In some cases, your loved one may need additional sensory stimulation to encourage feelings of awareness and well-being.
-For these individuals, a sensory space may contain specially-designed toys or items that allow them to become more aware of their senses and explore how these play out in the world around them.
+In some cases, children and adults may need additional sensory stimulation to heighten feelings of awareness and well-being.
+For these individuals, a sensory space may contain specially designed toys or items that encourage engagement and appeal to sensory seekers.
+These toys help them become more aware of their senses and explore sensory experiences in a safe environment.

 While some individuals may benefit from using a sensory room alone, sensory rooms can also provide places for them to practice interacting with others.
 This may be especially true of a sensory room used within the school setting.
 In these cases, the idea is to provide a safe, stress-free space that allows children to move and explore together, especially in rooms where they can practice becoming more aware of how their bodies move and controlling those movements when they are around others.